-Seniors spent Wednesday mornings learning about different careers by visiting local businesses and hearing from guest speakers.
+Seniors spent Wednesday mornings learning about careers in different fields by visiting local businesses and hearing from guest speakers.

 Juniors spent Wednesday mornings working through the "Making Proud Choices" curriculum with a volunteer from the WV Adolescent Pregnancy Prevention Initiative.

-Most evenings, all students spent time working through Mastery Prep, one of the top ACT prep curricula on the market, to build their test taking skills and get ready for the ACT.
+Most evenings, all students spent time working through Personal Best Test Training, an innovative test prep program, to build their test taking skills and get ready for the ACT, SAT and PSAT.

 Evenings were packed full of fun, engaging activities, guest speakers and field trips including a talent show, bonfires, swimming, movies, a dance, shopping, community service, and more.